ShervinShafizad/ShervinShafizad.github.io/index.md

 <details>
   <summary>See details</summary>
   <p>
-  -📝Project type: University team project
+  -📝Project type: University team project <br>
-  -👥Number of people involed: 2
+  -👥Number of people involed: 2 <br>
-  -🕒Development period: 3 Months
+  -🕒Development period: 3 Months <br>
-  -🔧My key roles: programmer, system designer, game designer, content writer.
+  -🔧My key roles: programmer, system designer, game designer, content writer <br>
     Stonyteller is a well functioning and Beautiful looking game.
 I did all the programming related tasks for this project and co-designed the game with my teammate (Stanislav Kulgan).
 My teammate did all art related tasks himself and we developed this game from start to finish in about three months.
     I have set the repository of this project to private, so if you want to see my code for this project, contact me directly.
   </p>